LINDSAY M. GOLDBRUM

 Ms. Goldbrum graduated from the University of Maryland- College Park with a B.A. in both Government and Politics and Criminology and Criminal Justice, as well as a College Park Scholars concentration in International Studies.
 Ms. Goldbrum received her J.D. from Benjamin N. Cardozo School of Law, where she was a full merit scholarship recipient.
 Upon graduating, Ms. Goldbrum was awarded the Cardozo Service and Achievement Award for her dedication to the school’s clinics, volunteer opportunities, and student leadership.
 She was also a Notes Editor on the Cardozo Journal of Conflict Resolution, as well as the President of Cardozo Law’s LGBT student group, OUTlaw.

-Ms. Goldbrum is admitted to practice law in New York and New Jersey, as well as the U.S. District Courts for the Southern and Eastern Districts of New York, and the Second Circuit Court of Appeals.
+Ms. Goldbrum is admitted to practice law in New York and New Jersey, the U.S. District Courts for the Southern and Eastern Districts of New York, and the Second Circuit Court of Appeals.